-Since EASA AD 2017-0050-E was issued, AH designed for the EC 225 LP helicopters a Full Flow Magnetic Plug (FFMP) device enabling collection of MGB particles upstream of the oil cooler (MOD 07 53047), and in addition, a revised repetitive inspection regime.
+Since EASA AD 2017-0050-E was issued, AH designed modification (MOD) 07 53047 for EC 225 LP helicopters, introducing a Full Flow Magnetic Plug (FFMP) device enabling collection of MGB particles upstream of the oil cooler, which is available for in-service installation through AH SB EC225-63-032, including a revised repetitive inspection regime.
 AH also streamlined the concept of maintenance of the MGB, which resulted in the need to further revise life limits for the second stage planet gear of the MGB.
 AH issued AS332 Emergency ASB 05.01.07 and EC225 ASB 05A049 as separate documents at Revision 5.

-For the reasons described above, this AD retains the requirements of EASA AD 2017-0050-E, which is superseded, and requires, for EC 225 helicopters, installation of a FFMP device with adaptation of the MGB oil filter and oil cooler inspections, and, for AS 332 L2 and EC 225 LP helicopters, implementation of new service life limits for the MGB second stage planet gears.
+Consequently, EASA issued AD 2017-0111, retaining the requirements of EASA AD 2017-0050-E, which was superseded, and required, for EC 225 helicopters, installation of an FFMP device with adaptation of the MGB oil filter and oil cooler inspections, and, for AS 332 L2 and EC 225 LP helicopters, implementation of new service life limits for the MGB second stage planet gears.